 - Sit back and relax while you wait for feedback to come in.
 Gentle email reminders reassure participants that their responses are anonymous.
 We’re seeing more high-quality feedback than ever before.

 - Focus on the honest conversations people most need.
-With the mechanics of gathering feedback done for you, you can concentrate on the most important part of 360 feedback.
-Coaching to help you, your clients and your teams to become more effective.
+With the mechanics of gathering feedback done for you, you can concentrate on the most important part of 360-degree feedback: coaching to help you, your colleagues and your teams to become more effective.

 It wasn’t enough for Jon to build the software.
 He also put himself up as a guinea pig… and wrote about it.